nurahmed123/get-reading-time/README.md

 }
 // Run the test
 GetPunch();

 ```

 ### Example Output

 ```json
 {
   "content": "Once a Lion, a Fox and a Wolf went hunting, they ultimately found a stag and killed him for their food while sharing the hunt quarter me.
 This stag roared the Lion and other animals skinned and cut the spoil into four equal parts.", "status_code": 200
 }

 ```

 ## Parameters

 -   text: The text to be analyzed (required).
 -   wordsPerMinute: The reading speed in words per minute (optional, default is 200 words per minute).
-- **apiKey**: Your Cohere API key to use this feature (required).

 ## Functions